Midnight Train to Royston: Plot

-During a game, Sam (Toheeb Jimoh) achieves his first hat-trick, although he is still distracted from his break up with Rebecca (Hannah Waddingham).
-Meanwhile, Keeley (Juno Temple) is preparing for a profile by Vanity Fair for her business venture.
+During a game, Sam (Toheeb Jimoh) achieves his first hat-trick, although he is still distracted by his breakup with Rebecca (Hannah Waddingham).
+Meanwhile, Keeley (Juno Temple) is preparing for a photoshoot and profile by Vanity Fair about her business venture.

-Higgins (Jeremy Swift) informs Rebecca that Edwin Akufo (Sam Richardson), a Ghanaian billionaire, is interested in buying AFC Richmond.
-Akufo arrives in an helicopter, revealing that he is not intending to buy the club, he actually wants to buy Sam as a player.
+Higgins (Jeremy Swift) informs Rebecca that Edwin Akufo (Sam Richardson), a Ghanaian billionaire, called and may be interested in buying AFC Richmond.
+Akufo arrives in a helicopter and reveals that he does not intend to buy the club, he actually wants to buy Sam's contract.
 While the club does not want to trade Sam, Akufo states that Sam may want to play in a team close to his home.
-Talking with Sam, Akufo says that he will buy Raja CA to sign all talented African soccer players, intending to eventually get Africa a FIFA World Cup.
-He gives him three days to consider his offer.
-Ted supports if Sam chooses to go, while Rebecca confesses to her relationship.
-Meanwhile, Nate (Nick Mohammed) feels frustrated that Ted is given credit for his tactics, although Roy (Brett Goldstein) and Beard (Brendan Hunt) do not care.
+Akufo tells Sam that he will buy Raja Casablanca and sign all talented African soccer players, intending to eventually get Africa a FIFA World Cup.
+He gives Sam three days to consider his offer.
+Ted supports whatever Sam decides, while Rebecca tells Ted of her affair with Sam.
+Meanwhile, Nate (Nick Mohammed) feels frustrated that Ted is given credit for tactics that he develops, although Roy (Brett Goldstein) and Beard (Brendan Hunt) tell him that's part of being an assistant coach.

-As Sharon (Sarah Niles) is about to leave her position in Richmond, Ted approaches her at her apartment, giving her a gift of money.
-He feels frustrated as she is leaving the day before her final day.
-She hands him a letter she left, which emotionally moves Ted, claiming she is not good at goodbyes.
-He invites her to drink at the pub to bid her farewell.
-While shopping for new suits for the interview, Nate surprises Keeley by kissing her, apologizing for his behavior.
+Sharon (Sarah Niles) is about to leave her position at Richmond, but Ted is frustrated when she leaves the day before her official final day.
+He meets her at her apartment and scolds her for leaving without saying goodbye.
+He gives her the gift of cash collected by the team.
+Claiming she is not good at goodbyes, she insists he read the letter she left him, which leaves Ted emotionally moved.
+He takes her for a drink at the pub to bid her farewell.

+Keeley takes Nate to shop for an elegant new suit.
+He surprises Keeley by kissing her and then apologizes for his behavior.
 During the photoshoot, Keeley admits to Roy that Nate kissed her.
-Roy does not seem bothered by the confession, confessing that he spent three hours with Phoebe's teacher, indicating he liked her attention.
-Keeley then confesses that Jamie confessed his love for her at the funeral.
-These confessions makes them uncomfortable for the rest of the photoshoot.
-Rebecca sees Sam, telling her that she does not want him to go, leaving him confused as to which choice take.
-That night, Ted is messaged by Trent Crimm.
-Trent states that an article will be published the next day, where an anonymous source revealed that Ted suffered a panic attack during the game against Tottenham Hotspur F.C..
-While Trent is forced to publish the article, his respect for Ted makes him reveal that the anonymous source was Nate.
+Roy does not seem bothered and tells her that he spent three hours with Phoebe's teacher, indicating he liked her attention.
+Keeley then confesses that Jamie told her he still loves her at the funeral, which makes them uncomfortable during the rest of the photoshoot.

+Rebecca meets Sam outside his home and tells him she hopes he does not go, leaving him confused.
+Back home, Ted receives texts from Trent Crimm stating that an article will be published the next day in which an anonymous source reveals that Ted suffered a panic attack during the game against Tottenham Hotspur F.C.
+While Trent felt that, as a journalist, he had to submit the story, he reveals that the anonymous source was Nate.